Alex Jackson (baseball): Baltimore Orioles

 On July 6, 2025, Jackson was traded to the Baltimore Orioles in exchange for international bonus pool space and a player to be named later or cash; the Orioles subsequently selected his contract and added him to their active roster.
 Jackson was the sixth catcher for the Orioles during the 2025 season.
-He, Jeremiah Jackson, and Jackson Holliday combined to retire Carson Kelly at home plate to end the first inning in a 5-3 away loss to the Chicago Cubs on August 3, 2025.
+He, Jeremiah Jackson, and Jackson Holliday combined to retire Carson Kelly at home plate to end the first inning in a 5-3 away loss to the Chicago Cubs on August 3.
 This was the first time in MLB's Modern Era (since 1900) that a team started at least three players whose given name or surname was Jackson.

-Through August 10, 2025, Jackson had played in 18 games for the Orioles and had 10 hits, all of them for extra bases: seven doubles and three home runs.
+Through August 10, Jackson had played in 18 games for the Orioles and had 10 hits, all of them for extra bases: seven doubles and three home runs.
 The 10 consecutive extra base hits to begin a career with a team is a modern-day record for any player with a new team.
 He broke his streak with a pair of singles on August 22.
-2025.
-For the season, Jackson played in 36 games, slashed .220/.290.473, with five home runs and eight RBI.
+For the season, Jackson played in 36 games, and slashed .220/.290.473 with five home runs and eight RBI.

+Minnesota Twins

+On November 21, 2025, Jackson was traded to the Minnesota Twins in exchange for Payton Eeles.
+On March 25, 2026, Jackson was designated for assignment by the Twins after failing to make the team's Opening Day roster.
+He cleared waivers and was sent outright to the Triple-A St. Paul Saints the same day.
+In 24 appearances for the Saints, Jackson slashed .239/.295/.511 with seven home runs, 15 RBI, and one stolen base.
+On May 19, the Twins added Jackson to their active roster following an injury to Ryan Jeffers.
+Jackson was designated for assignment by the Twins on August 13.
+He cleared waivers and was sent outright to Triple–A St. Paul on August 16; however, Jackson was re–selected to Minnesota's active roster the next day following an injury to Austin Martin.
+He played in 33 total games for the Twins, slashing .304/.342/.406 with one home run and five RBI.
+Jackson was designated for assignment by Minnesota following the promotion of Aaron Sabato on September 21.